"Short stories and travel reports from my life adventures around the globe".

 The blue dude is a Victoria Crowned Pigeon, native to New Guinea.

-On the way out, I came upon a local pensioner asleep on a bench by the exit gate—a perfect snapshot of the park and its aviary.
+On the way out, I came upon a local pensioner asleep on a bench by the exit gate.
+A perfect snapshot of the park and its aviary.

 Once Upon a Time in Hong Kong.